Spin-1/2 Ising-Heisenberg Cairo pentagonal model in the presence of an external magnetic field: Effect of Land\'e g-factors: Introduction

 Phase transitions in spin models with competing interactions has been one of the most interesting topics of condensed matter physics and statistical mechanics during the last decades \cite{Arian1,Feng2007,Saadatmand,Valverde,Ananikian2012,Abgaryan1,Strecka1,Arian2,Campa20}.
-Further studies to investigate quantum spin models have provided exact outcomes for the ground-state phase transition in the presence of an external magnetic field, which can be induced through the exchange couplings \cite{Sahoo1,Sahoo2,Giri,Hovhannisyan}.
-The ground-state and thermodynamics of the spin ladders constituted by higher spins have been also examined \cite{Ivanov,Giri}.
+Further investigations of the spin models in the presence of an external magnetic field have supplied exact outcomes for the ground-state phase transition, which can be induced through the exchange couplings \cite{Sahoo1,Sahoo2,Giri,Hovhannisyan}.
+The ground-state of the spin ladders with higher spins have been examined so far \cite{Ivanov,Giri}.

-The magnetization curves of low-dimensional quantum ferromagnets and antiferromagnets are also a topical issue of current research interest, and they often exhibit intriguing features such as magnetization plateaux.
-Exactly solvable quantum spin models for which magnetization varies smoothly as a function of the magnetic field until reaches its saturation magnetization include spin-1/2 quantum chains in a transverse magnetic field \cite{Hida,Verkholyak}, spin-1/2 quantum spin ladders \cite{Arian1,Cabra} and spin-1/2 Ising-Heisenberg diamond chains in a transverse magnetic field \cite{Gu,Rojas2,RojasM,Ananikian2012,Abgaryan1,Strecka1}.
+The investigation of magnetization curves and plateaux has attracted considerable interest.
+Exactly solvable quantum spin models for which magnetization varies smoothly as a function of the magnetic field until reaches its saturation magnetization include spin-1/2 quantum chains \cite{Hida,Verkholyak}, ladders \cite{Arian1,Cabra} and spin-1/2 Ising-Heisenberg diamond chains \cite{Gu,Rojas2,RojasM,Ananikian2012,Abgaryan1,Strecka1}.
 The specific heat of magnetic materials has attracted as well much attention, since it may exhibit an anomalous thermal behavior when the parameters of the Hamiltonian such as coupling constants, spin exchange anisotropy and magnetic field are changed.
-Such a function can be typically approximated under a certain thermodynamic condition by the Schottky theory \cite{Strecka,Karlova2016}.
-The associated round maximum of the specific heat, the so-called Schottky peak, has been experimentally detected in various magnetic compounds \cite{Bernu,Misguich,Helton}.
+Such a function can be estimated by the Schottky theory \cite{Strecka,Karlova2016}.
+The associated round maximum (Schottky maximum) appeared in the specific heat curve, has been detected in various magnetic materials in experiments \cite{Bernu,Misguich,Helton}.